Data-Driven Site Selection: How Multi-Location Retailers Find Winning Sites (2026)

 Create a performance dashboard that tracks your key metrics against forecasts.
 Are sales matching predictions?
 Is traffic building as expected?
 Are conversion rates where they should be?
 This dashboard becomes your early warning system.

 At GrowthFactor, we've built our platform specifically to make these benefits accessible to businesses of all sizes.
 We understand the challenges of modern site selection because we've lived them ourselves.
-Our solution brings together the critical data sources you need, automates the complex analysis that used to take weeks, and presents everything in clear visualizations that make decision-making simpler.
+Our solution brings together the critical data sources you need, automates the complex analysis that used to take weeks, and presents everything with glass-box transparency so you can see exactly why one site beats another.

 - Define your goals and create a thoughtful scoring matrix